dwrrehman/programming_language/readme.md

 # Untitled Programming Language
 ###### Created By Daniel Warren Riaz Rehman.

-This is a compiler for a general-purpose, expression-based, imperative, compiled, and low-level systems programming language.
+This is a compiler for a general-purpose, expression-based, imperative low-level systems programming language.

-The programming language uses the Universal Call Syntax Resolution ([UCSR](dwrrehman.github.io/ucsr)) algorithm.

-The compiler currently aims to target x86-32, x86-64, Arm32, Arm64, Wasm32, and Wasm64.

-The current compiler implementation is written in C, but will be self-hosted soon.

 ### Language priorities: